 To get the most out of the card, be sure to fully utilize its 2 miles per dollar on eligible American Airlines purchases, gas stations and restaurants (which is a slightly higher rate than similar cards).
 In general, it’s pretty easy to use this card — you’re rewarded simply for using it on a regular basis.
 (Note: Make sure to redeem seats at the lowest MileSAAver level to get the most bang for your buck.)

 The bottom line

-The Platinum Select World Elite card offers an ample sign-up bonus, no annual fee for the first year and great yearly bonuses that add to your mileage pool.
+The Platinum Select World Elite card offers an ample sign-up bonus, no annual fee for the first 12 months ($99 thereafter) and great yearly bonuses that add to your mileage pool.
 But if you’re looking for a less restrictive and more flexible card, this card may not be your best match.